tatwan/advanced_machine_learning/activities/mlops/MLflow Demo Notebook.md

 ## 📚 Learning Objectives

-By completing this notebook, students will learn to:
+By completing this notebook, you will learn to:

 1. **Experiment Tracking** - Log parameters, metrics, and models systematically
 2. **Autologging** - Automatically capture ML metadata with minimal code